tp374/Tricia-Park-Portfolio/README.md

 - Is there anything you find surprising or confusing?
   "I did not think Facebook would be this high and Tiktok so low.
 These results are pretty suprising to me."
 - Is there anything you would change or do differently?
   "There's not much I would change, but maybe make the data points for Nextdoor and BeReal more noticeable?
-I barely saw where they were."
+I barely saw where they were.
+Also, the legend could be cleaned up a bit."
 - Is there anything you particularly like the most?
   "I really like the y and x axis, simple and to the point.
 I like how all the years a listed so I can look at a social media's popularity at specific points in time."

 Interviewee: Student mid 20's